Sona30k/Finance-Mangement-App/README.md

 	•	Investments View: Monitor investment portfolios.
 	•	FIRE Calculator: Calculate retirement goals based on savings and investment strategies.
 	•	Blogs Section: Access financial advice and updates from various sources.

+Requirements

+	•	iOS 14.0+
+	•	Swift 5.0+
+	•	Xcode 12.0+

+Installation

+	1. Clone the repository: git clone https://github.com/your/repository.git
+        2. Open the project in Xcode.
+	3. Build and run the app on a simulator or device.